AeroPress Brew Guide

 1) Rinse Aeropress brew chamber: put two filters (yes, two - gives you a much cleaner coffee) into cap and lock in place, holes down, rinse with hot water into vessel and discard hot water.

-2) Grind size: table salt (coarser than espresso, finer than drip).
+2) Grind size: fine table salt (coarser than espresso, finer than drip).
 Pour 15g of grinds into Aeropress.
 Place Aeropress over a vessel on top of scale.
 Zero your scale.

 3) Start timer.
 Pour 225g water into Aeropress, wetting all the coffee